-- 1. The response rate for the Teacher Survey was 78% during the 2019-2020 program year.
-This successful return rate is due to the commitment of QuarkNet staff teachers, fellows and center mentors in allocating time during their workshops and meetings for this purpose.
+- 1. The response rates for the full Teacher Survey and the Update Survey remain high over the 2019 and 2020 program years (78% and 72%, respectively).
+This success is due to the commitment of QuarkNet staff teachers, fellows, and center mentors in allocating time during their workshops and meetings for this purpose.
 We acknowledge and are grateful for this commitment. - 2.
 Working with QuarkNet staff, the Update Teacher Survey dovetails well with the guidelines for teachers in the development of classroom implementation plans.
-We think that this will facilitate a meaningful way for participating teachers to reflect and build these plans as well as, hopefully, provide a pathway for documenting and incorporating this information into the evaluation. - 3.
-Initial efforts to distribute and collect center-level information through the Center Feedback Template suggest that this process has been helpful for QuarkNet staff, Center level mentors and lead teachers, and the evaluation. - 4.
-Preliminary analyses from the Teacher Survey suggest that there is a meaningful link between exposure to program strategies and program engagement; and that this engagement is related to teacher outcomes, perceived student engagement, and use of activities from the Data Activities Portfolio in the classroom of participating teachers. - 5.
-Very early data analyses suggest agreement between center-level perceptions and teacher-level perceptions on teachers experiencing activities as active learners (as students) and exposure to instructional materials (and their delivery) that align with the Next Generation Science Standards Engineering and Science Practices.

-- 6. As more centers participate in the Center Feedback Template process, integrate these center-level outcomes data with analysis of teacher-level perceptions and outcomes.
+As the number of teachers who complete the Update Teacher Survey grows, we anticipate using this information to help illuminate how and in what ways teachers have planned or have used QuarkNet program content and practices in their classrooms.
+And, to the degree possible we will link this implementation to the type and degree of engagement by teachers in QuarkNet, either qualitatively or quantitatively. - 3.
+Continued efforts to distribute and collect center-level information through the Center Feedback Template suggest that this process has been helpful for QuarkNet staff, Center level mentors and lead teachers, and the evaluation.
+To date, we have information from 15 Centers that have been incorporated into analyses.
+Additional centers will be added into the mix and incorporated into future analyses. - 4.
+Preliminary analyses from the Teacher Survey suggest that there is a meaningful link between exposure to program strategies and program engagement; and that this engagement along with use of activities from the Data Activities Portfolio and teachers' perceptions of QuarkNet's Influence on Teaching are related to teacher outcomes.
+Perceived student engagement was shown to be related to teachers' Approach to Teaching and QuarkNet's Influence on Student Engagement. - 5.
+Data analyses suggest agreement between center-level perceptions and teacher-level perceptions.
+This is evident when looking at information about teachers experiencing activities as active learners (as students); and, exposure to opportunities to develop and maintain collegial relationships with other teachers, mentors and other scientists.
+We have also shown that activities from the Data Activities Portfolio, as designed, align well with the Next Generation Science Standards Engineering Practices and as implemented based on workshop agendas as well as the perceptions of participating teachers and feedback from QuarkNet centers. - 6.
+Continue to incorporate center-level outcomes data (from the Center Feedback Template process), in analyses of teacher-level outcomes (and in particular the regression models).
 Add sustainability outcomes into the mix as the number of participating centers grows. - 7.
 Work with program staff to help articulate ways in which the PTM can be used and how to facilitate this use.
-This includes seeing the PTM as representative of the program (as an "approximate fit") and the value of its Theory of Change. - 8.
-As recommended by the Advisory Board in December 2019 and to the extent possible, extend external evaluation efforts to incorporate QuarkNet's international outreach efforts. - 9.
+This includes seeing the PTM as representative of the program (as an "approximate fit") and the value of its Theory of Change.
+The one-page summary of the PTM and evaluation results may help in this process. - 8.
 Continue to be mindful of the many responsibilities that program staff, mentors and teachers have.
 Work to ensure that evaluation requests are reasonable and doable in a timely manner.
-And to the extent possible, embed evaluation requests and efforts within the structure and delivery of the program. - 10.
+And to the extent possible, embed evaluation requests and efforts within the structure and delivery of the program.

+- 9. Work to ferret out the benefits and challenges of implementing QuarkNet programs (workshops, masterclasses) in a virtual environment and work with QuarkNet staff to highlight positive long-term implications of this over time. - 10.
 Work to ensure that evaluation efforts and results are of value (or of potential value) to all those involved in the process.
 This includes QuarkNet staff and network of partners, participating teachers, NSF and others who may be interested in QuarkNet.